langgraph4j

 We can now put it all together and define the graph! (see example below)

-Like default use case proposed in LangGraph blog, We have ported AgentExecutor implementation from langchain using LangGraph4j.
-In the agents project's module, you can the complete working code with tests.
+Like default use case proposed in LangGraph blog, We have converted AgentExecutor implementation from langchain using LangGraph4j.
+In the agent-executor project's sample, there is the complete working code with tests.
 Feel free to checkout and use it as a reference.

 Below you can find a piece of code of the AgentExecutor